 If you are currently enrolled in MATH5645, you can log into UNSW Moodle for this course.

 The theory of finite fields is one of the most elegant areas of mathematics with links to many other areas such as algebra, number theory, combinatotics and graph theory.
 It also appears in a wide range of applied disciplines such as theoretical computer science, coding theory and cryptography.

-In this course we start by discussing some fundamental notions of the theory of finite fields such as polynomials, bases, primitive elements and several others.
-After this we will move to more advanced topics such as characters and character sums and additive combinatorics which are on the forefront of current developments.
+In this course, we start by discussing some fundamental notions of the theory of finite fields such as polynomials, bases, primitive elements and several others.
+After this, we will move to more advanced topics such as characters and character sums and additive combinatorics which are at the forefront of current developments.